rradomir/Speed-Editor-NodeJS/README.md

 Keyup: { keyCode: 52, keyName: 'Camera 2' }
 Keyup: { keyCode: 53, keyName: 'Camera 3' }
 ```
 You can do what you want by keyCode or keyName.
-That's it for now!
+Please remember, that's for now, script assume that SpeedEditor device is connected.
+Otherwise it throw an error.

 ### Todo
+* JOG encoder catch
+* LEDs onboard
 * Keep connection (it should be easy, because it's only need to reauthenticate within 10 minutes)
 * USB autoconnect / disconnect
-* LEDs onboard
 * code cleaning